toddfoster/toddfoster.github.com/projects.md

 # Preaching & Liturgy

 * Current services (including sermons) beginning in May 2025 may be seen on [YouTube](https://www.youtube.com/@StLukesMetuchen).
 * Most Sundays and other Holy Days I celebrated in Glassboro, Seattle, Bellingham, and Mt.
-Vernon (both for St. Paul's and for Resurreción) have [recordings available](preaching).
+Vernon (both for St. Paul's and for Resurrección) have [recordings available](preaching).

 # Artifacts from Seattle (2017-2018)